budprat/adk-made-simple/README.md

 ├── apps/
 │   ├── speaker_app.py       # Streamlit UI for Speaker (via adk api_server)
 │   ├── a2a_speaker_app.py   # Streamlit UI for Speaker (via standalone A2A)
+│   ├── a2a_sentiment_app.py # Streamlit UI for Sentiment Analyzer
+│   ├── unified_dashboard.py # Integrated dashboard for all agents
 │   └── README.md            # Explanation of the apps
 ├── common/
+│   ├── __init__.py
+│   ├── a2a_client.py        # Client for A2A communication
 │   └── a2a_server.py        # Helper for creating standalone A2A servers
 ├── scripts/
 │   ├── tests/